MarcelWinterot/nano-keras/README.md

 ### Documentation is under development and should be finished in the next few days

 ### You can access it [here](https://github.com/MarcelWinterot/nano-keras/wiki/Documentation)

-## Roadmap

-### Roadmap is now in the Wiki section of nano-keras and not in the source code.
-You can access it [here](https://github.com/MarcelWinterot/nano-keras/wiki/Roadmap)

 ## License